American Heart Association Training Center

 Who Should Get CPR Training

-CPR skills are valuable for everyone, but we focus on the audiences most likely to require certification or benefit from advanced training:
+CPR skills are valuable for everyone, but certain groups often require training or benefit from advanced programs:

-1. Healthcare Professionals: Doctors, nurses, EMTs, paramedics, and hospital staff need BLS certification to meet legal and professional requirements.
+1. Healthcare Professionals: Doctors, nurses, EMTs, paramedics, and hospital staff need BLS training to meet professional requirements.

 2. School Employees and Coaches: Teachers, teaching assistants, coaches, and other school personnel, especially those supervising youth sports programs.